Defining IG for Law Firms

 Automate Information Governance with FileTrail

 If your firm has gone to the expense of developing comprehensive IG policies around content lifecycle management, how do you make sure that they’re implemented consistently?
 The answer lies in automation.
-Automating information governance ensures firms can execute against their policies and guidelines, and significantly lowers overhead.
+Automating information governance ensures firms can execute against their policies and guidelines, significantly lowering overhead costs for physical and digital data.

-- Automatically apply retention policies to Matters and documents across multiple repositories
+- Automatically apply retention policies to Matters and documents across multiple physical and electronic repositories.